Nonlinear phase synchronization and the role of spacing in shell models: Intermittency

 \subsection{Burst events and temporal intermittency}

-So far, we have characterized the statistical properties of shell models as a function of the inter-shell spacing $g$, showing the association between phase coherence and statistics of extreme flux events, ultimately leading to different levels of intermittency.
+So far, we have characterized the statistical properties of shell models as a function of the inter-shell spacing $g$, showing the relation between phase coherence and statistics of extreme flux events, leading to different levels of intermittency.

-In particular, we showed the flattening of the scaling exponents $\xi(p)$ of the structure functions, observed for decreasing values of $g$ similar to what happens in the Burgers equation with the formation of shocks.
-In shell models, this correspond to a dynamics dominated by burst-like solutions, in the form of nonlinear traveling waves that in the continuum limit has been addressed analytically by assuming a zero background by \citet{Andersen:00}.
+In particular, we showed that the flattening of the scaling exponents $\xi(p)$ of the structure functions that is observed for decreasing values of $g$, is rather similar to what happens in Burgers equation with the formation of shocks.
+The equivalent process in shell models is the formation of burst-like solutions.
+These solutions have been addressed in the continuum limit analytically by assuming a zero background by \citet{Andersen:00}.

-These burst events are present also in the fully developed state together with a background power law solution.
-They can be identified as a sequence of coherent maxima propagating across scales, which are sometimes referred to as \emph{instantons}, and have been proposed as a key mechanism leading to anomalous scaling in shell models \citep{mailybaev:12,mailybaev:2013}.
+Similar burst events are also present in the fully developed turbulent state, coexisting with a background power law solution of the average spectral energy.
+They can be identified as coherent sequences of local maxima in the time evolution of the shell amplitudes $U_{n}$, propagating across shells.
+Such structures, sometimes referred to as \emph{instantons}, and have been proposed as a key mechanism underlying anomalous scaling in shell models \citep{mailybaev:12,mailybaev:2013}.

-A detailed statistical characterization of these instantons as a function of the inter-shell spacing $g$ lies beyond the scope of the present work.
-This would represent an interesting future direction, particularly in the low- $g$ regime, where we observe also backward-propagating events, suggesting a scenario more akin to a gas of colliding structures, rather than isolated, unidirectional bursts.
+A detailed characterization of the statistical properties of instantons as a function of the inter-shell spacing $g$ lies beyond the scope of the present work.
+This would represent an interesting future direction, particularly in the low-$g$ regime, characterized by stronger intermittency, where we observe also backward-propagation events, suggesting a scenario along the lines of a gas of colliding structures, rather than isolated, unidirectional bursts.

-Nevertheless, continuing with the line of inquiry of this work, we present a phenomenological analysis of these burst like events with respect to the synchronization properties of the system.
-First we present how the dynamics of these events depend on the degree of intermittency, controlled by the inter-shell spacing $g$.
+Nevertheless, continuing with the line of inquiry of this work, we present a phenomenological analysis of these burst like events with respect to the local synchronization properties of the system.